gabewillen/rtsm/docs/README.md

 ## Develop

-Aviator was built with [Jekyll](http://jekyllrb.com/) version 3.7.2, but should support newer versions as well.
+Edition was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.

 Install the dependencies with [Bundler](http://bundler.io/):